 When I created my first website, I had a page called, “Rate Your PC”.
 My plan was to collect information on all Parenting Consultants in Minnesota so we could find out if there were any good ones, and keep the good ones in business while weeding out the bad ones.
 At the time, my attitude about being a PC was, “Hell NO!”
 I NEVER wanted to inflict that kind of damage on a family.
 Period.

 After working as a coach, it turned out that most of my clients came to me for help dealing with their parenting consultant and hostile co-parent.
 I blogged about PCs and people would find me because of that.
 After a while, I decided that I really needed to write a book because all of the questions were the same: “How do you get rid of a parenting consultant (coordinator)?”
 “Why won’t they do something about my ex?”
 “How did I become the bad guy in all of this?”
 “Can you file a complaint against a PC?”
-All of these questions and more are covered in my book, “The Parenting Consultant Nightmare”
+All of these questions and more are covered in my book, “The Parenting Coordinator and Consultant Survival Guide”

-Being a friend to parents who deal with high conflict co-parenting situations is not easy.
+Being a support person to parents who deal with high conflict co-parenting situations is not easy.
 I can help you with many things, and I have succeeded in empowering people into making the system work better for them, but I cannot make the situation go away completely.
-If you have a co-parent who is always on the attack, they are going to stay on the attack, however, if you are empowered, their interest in you tends to decrease significantly.
+If you have a co-parent who is always on the attack, they are going to stay on the attack.
+However, if you are empowered, their interest in you tends to decrease significantly.
 The less reactive you are, the less they continue to try.
 So I have had to rethink and shift gears as I learn more about the issue from the viewpoint of the parenting consultants or parenting coordinators, and what works for you and what doesn’t and have changed my approach somewhat.
 I decided to stop collecting that data and had good reasons to stop collecting it.

 One reason was that I did not get any good reviews.
 If anyone has had a parenting consultant or parent coordinator on your case, that makes sense.
 You would not expect to find anyone who knows how to manage these high conflict cases.
 But are there really no good ones?
 Typically, people are willing to take time reporting a negative, but rarely will report a positive.
-I’d like to find out there are some good ones available, but it did not look like anyone would let me know that aspect.
+I’d like to find out there are some good ones available, but it did not look like anyone would let me know that aspect of the role.

 Another reason I quit collecting data is because people are afraid.
 They are not going to turn in that information unless they know me and trust me.
 Let’s face it, those of you in high conflict cases involving a PC just do not trust anyone.
 You end up wondering where the information goes and who does it go to and worry that you may not stay anonymous?
 My clients do learn they can trust me, and that I am not “one of them (PCs)” so through my daily work I can learn who the good and bad PCs are.
 Again, no good PCs to report, but if you had someone who actually decreased the conflict, why would you be looking for a website, blog or coach to tell that story to?
 Most likely, you would just go about living life, quite happily, I might add.
 I still like to hold out hope that there are some out there.